Employers Policy Documents Relating to Bullying

 Anti-bullying policy document

 One of the first steps in the prevention of workplace bullying is the drawing up of a written Anti Bullying Policy.
-This should be drawn up in accordance with the Health and Safety Authority‘s Code of Practice on the Prevention and Resolution of Bullying at Work (PDF 1 MB opens in new window), the Workplace Relations Commission‘s Code of Practice Detailing Procedures for Addressing Bullying in the Workplace' and the Irish Human Rights and Equality Commission’s/Workplace Relations Commission’s Codes of Practice on Prevention of Workplace Bullying and Harassment, where harassment under the nine grounds identified in the document is the issue.
+This should be drawn up in accordance with the Health and Safety Authority‘s Code of Practice on the Prevention and Resolution of Bullying at Work, the Workplace Relations Commission‘s Code of Practice Detailing Procedures for Addressing Bullying in the Workplace' and the Irish Human Rights and Equality Commission’s/Workplace Relations Commission’s Codes of Practice on Prevention of Workplace Bullying and Harassment, where harassment under the nine grounds identified in the document is the issue.
 Bullying should also be referred to in the safety statement as a hazard and should

 - state the management ethos or attitude to the issue - a commitment to dignity in the workplace.